lumenlearning/pbj-docker/README.md

 # Requirements

 - Docker 17.03
-- The candela repo cloned from Pantheon
+- The candela repo cloned from Pantheon or from our github PBJ repo

 If you are on a Mac, you will need to use the newer "Docker for Mac" instead of "Docker Toolbox".

-## Obtaining the Pantheon repository URL
+## Optional: Obtain the Pantheon repository URL

-Log into Pantheon and obtain the repo URL for PBJ.
+If you want to use the Pantheon PBJ repo log into Pantheon and obtain the repo URL for the environment you want to use Docker with (or use our github repo as noted in step 2).

 Click:
 1. Organizations